salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

 }
 ```

-You can see that, intents are just representations of actions.
+You can see that intents are just representations of what the user wants to do.
 Let's create shortcuts to represent them now:

 ```dart
 @override